Seminar: Data Science & Econometric Methods (373031)

 Schedule

-Day 1: Introduction to LaTeX and Scientific Writing
+Day 1: Introduction to LaTeX

-• Morning: Scientific writing principles and LaTeX basics
+• LaTeX basics

-• Afternoon: Advanced LaTeX (equations, bibliographies, templates)
+• Advanced LaTeX (equations, bibliographies, templates)

-Day 2: Python Basics for Data Analysis
+Day 3: Python Basics for Data Analysis

-• Morning: Python fundamentals and environment setup
+• Python fundamentals and environment setup

-• Afternoon: Data handling with NumPy and Pandas
+• Data handling with NumPy and Pandas

-Day 3: Applied Data Analysis and Integration
+Day 4: Applied Data Analysis and Integration

-• Morning: Data visualization and statistical analysis
+• Data visualization and statistical analysis

-• Afternoon: Mini-project combining Python and LaTeX
+• Mini-project combining Python and LaTeX

 Pre-Course Preparation